CSUN-Senior-Design/AWS_Cloud_Architecture/README.md

 2. Make sure all services are connected to one another, have proper security permissions, and are working properly.
 3. Confirm that all instances/services are in the correct subnets and have the appropriate ingress/egress rules.

+## Importance of Project
+Using a cloud provider such as AWS, we are using their resources as Infrastructure as a Service (IaaS) and to be even more precise, an Infrastructure as Code (IaC).
+The main benefit of this automated configuration is that it is quick to build or make changes, as well as dispose when not needed anymore.
+Another beneficial feature is its ability to be dynamic: scale up or down,  and repeat processes when needed.

 ## Project Goals
 1. Create VPC (/16)
     1. 2 Public Subnets (/21) and 2 Private Subnets (/20)